This post may contain affiliate links. Please read our disclosure policy.

 • Using a wooden spoon or hand mixer, combine the almond butter mixture with the dry ingredients.
 The mixture should be slightly sticky like cookie dough.
 Stir in chocolate chips.

-• Roll into 9 small balls.
+• Roll into 9 small balls (or 18 mini balls).
 Freeze until firm on a parchment-lined baking sheet, about 30 minutes.
-Store in an airtight container in the freezer.
-The energy balls will keep for several months in the freezer.
+Store in an airtight container in the freezer or fridge.

 Notes